willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 {% capture details %}
 When I first studied non-homogeneous equations I got depressed when the original equation showed up again.
 What's with all this special superposition theory and natural response if we still have to solve the original hard equation?
 The key that unlocks the treasure: This time we get to ignore the initial condition while finding the forced response.
 That cracks the door open and keeps us from going crazy.

-If you think back to when we derived the natural response.
-The proposed function had to make the differential equation happy *and* produce a constant based on the initial conditions.
-That's not the case now---we will account for the initial condition *after* we do the superposition.
+Think back to when we derived the natural response.
+The solution had to make the differential equation happy *and* had to satisfy the initial conditions.
+That's not the case for the forced response---we apply for the initial condition *after* we do the superposition.

 {% endcapture %}
 {% capture summary %}What?
 This again?
-You said this was really hard to solve! {% endcapture %}{% include details.html %}
+You said this was really hard! {% endcapture %}{% include details.html %}

-Let's make an intelligent guess at a function that would solve the equation.
+Look at the equation and make an intelligent guess at a voltage function that might solve it.
-Looking at the equation,

-$\dfrac{dv}{dt} + \dfrac{v}{\text{RC}} = \dfrac{\text V_\text S}{\text{RC}}$

-Whatever $v$ is, it has to bear some resemblance to the function on the right side if we hope to make both sides equal.

-Let's propose a solution that looks like the right side.
-Since the right side is a constant, we propose a constant solution,
+Whatever $v$ is, if we hope to make both sides equal it has to bear some resemblance to the function on the right side---so let's propose a solution that looks like the right side.
+Since the right side is a constant we propose a yet-to-be-determined[^1] arbitrary constant,

+[^1]: *yet-to-be-determined* --- Definition: do not know or have not decided; will in the future.

-$v_f(t) = K_f$
+$v_f = K_f$

-Pop this into the non-homogeneous equation and see if this $v_f(t)$ makes the equation true,
+Pop this into the non-homogeneous equation and see if this $v_f$ makes the equation true,

 $\dfrac{d}{dt} K_f + \dfrac{K_f}{\text{RC}} \stackrel{?}{=} \dfrac{\text V_\text S}{\text{RC}}$

-The derivative of a constant is always $0$,
+In the first term, the derivative of a constant is always $0$,

 $0 + \dfrac{K_f}{\text{RC}} \stackrel{?}{=} \dfrac{\text V_\text S}{\text{RC}}$